emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Echo Processing {#echo-proc}

-The Echo option MAY be included in any request or response (see {{echo-app}} for different applications), but the Echo option MUST NOT be used with empty CoAP requests (i.e. Code=0.00).
+The Echo option MAY be included in any request or response (see {{echo-app}} for different applications), but the Echo option MUST NOT be used with empty CoAP requests (i.e., Code=0.00).

 If a server receives a request which has freshness requirements, the request does not contain a fresh Echo option value, and the server cannot verify the freshness of the request in some other way, the server MUST NOT process the request further and SHOULD send a 4.01 Unauthorized response with an Echo option.
 The server MAY include the same Echo option value in several different responses and to different clients.